hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-04-moderator-minute/index.md

 ## Account Verification

-Throughout the month of March we started posting about an account verification process that launched.
+Throughout the month of March we started circulating an account verification process that launched.
 What does this mean, how do we use it, and what does it tell Hachydermians?

 ### Mastodon account verification is like an identity service

 Verification in the Mastodon context is similar to an ID verification service.
-When you build your profile you have four fields that are labled "profile metadata".
+When you build your profile you have four fields that are labeled "profile metadata".
 When you include a URL that you have a `rel=me` link to your Mastodon profile on, then that URL highlights green with a corresponding green checkmark.
 In that case, the URL is verified: confirming that the person